Robbin360/synarch-landing/FINAL_BUILD_STATUS.md

 And paste the complete error log below that line.

-## What to Look For

-The modified build script should:
+## Expected Outcome

+With our fixes, the build process should now:
 1. First copy the next-intl configuration files (`i18n.ts`, `middleware.ts`, `next-intl.config.js`) and the `messages` directory to the `.next/` directory
-2. Then execute the normal Next.js build process
+2. Then execute the normal Next.js build process without errors related to missing next-intl configuration files

-If the build succeeds, it means our fix worked and the next-intl configuration files are now being properly included in the build process.

 Please run the build command manually and update this file with the result to complete Mission 4.